morbrian/CarND-Behavioral-Cloning-P3/README.md

 ### Augmentation through Jittering

-It turned out to be impractical to use all of the jittering methods described here on the project timeline using turn-key implementations provided by python, so we were not able to use all of these at the same time, but we can use a few of them during training.
+It turned out to be impractical to use all of the jittering methods we implemented.
+They are all useful for experimentation and we are planning to explore and enhance the `shade` feature as a potential way to produce a model that might work on Track-2 without including any Track-2 data in the training set.

 ---
 We will be working with variations of this original unmodified image sample: